-Dan is a proud member of the Gilseyhu Clan (Big Frog) of the Wet'suwet'en people from Hagwilget, B.C.
-He has been married for twenty-four years to his wife Teresa, and together they have two daughters, Amanda and Brittany, and one granddaughter, Kiana.
-They also raise their niece, Danielle, who is a key member of the George brood.
+He is a proud member of the Gilseyhu Clan (Big Frog) of the Wet'suwet'en people from Hagwilget, BC.
+He has been married for 25 years to his wife Teresa, and together they have two daughters, Amanda and Brittany, one granddaughter, Kiana and one grandson, Daniel.